 Keeping your residual limb clean is vital to prevent skin problems and infection.
 Do the following every day:

 Wash your residual limb at least once a day.
-Use warm water and a mild antibacterial soap.
+Use clean, running water and a mild antibacterial soap.

 Using a washcloth, scrub gently over all surfaces of the residual limb.
 Pay close attention to the skin behind your knee and on the bottom of your limb.